 Have you been on any internships or entered competitions?

-This paragraph closes your statement so it is necessary to explain what would make you an ideal student for the course
+This paragraph closes your statement so it is necessary to explain what would make you an ideal student

 What will studying at BA level teach you?
 E.g. sharing ideas with peers, independent study etc